Kitchen Exhaust Fan

 Resist the temptation to use smaller ducting for the fan.
 Some people think that the size of the exhaust piping is not that important.
 Believe me, you must use the exact pipe as called for, and be sure that you do not exceed the maximum length of pipe allowed.

-Pay particular attention to the bends in the exhaust piping.
-The written instructions will almost always tell you to avoid 90-degree bends, and how many can be put in the exhaust piping.
+The written instructions will almost always tell you to avoid 90-degree bends, and how many and what type of bends can be put in the exhaust piping.
+The instructions will also tell you the maximum length the exhaust duct can be.

 These hard bends in the pipe create significant restrictions that make it hard for the fan to exhaust the air from your kitchen.